 The Department of Anesthesiology encourages but does not require residents to do research.
-However, the ACGME requires that all residents complete an academic project, and we offer a wide array of opportunities to complete this requirement.
+However, the ACGME requires that all residents complete an academic project.
+We offer a wide array of opportunities to complete this requirement.

-Each year the department sponsors an academic evening to highlight resident/fellow/post-doctoral research during the previous year and abstracts from previous meetings can be viewed here.
+Each year the department sponsors an academic evening to highlight resident/fellow/post-doctoral research during the year.
+Abstracts from previous meetings can be viewed here.
 A listing of departmental publications by year is available here.

 A description of faculty and research interests can be found by clicking on the tab at the top of the page.